avermeulen/nodebotsday2015/readme.md

 ### Continuous Servo

-To power the nodebot using a continuous servo is the easist option
+To power the nodebot using a continuous servo is the easist option.
+A servo is a complex component that gives your fine grained control over movement.
+Sending it pulses you can command how many degrees it should turn.
+The Johnny-5 API gives us an easy way communicate with servos.

+See this:

 https://github.com/rwaldron/johnny-five/wiki/Servo

+To get things moving in different direction you will need to combine the movem of your servo's

-Using the Servo in conjunction with the keypress module...
+Using the Servo in conjunction with the keypress module

-### Built a bot powered by an H-Bridge
+### Built a bot powered by a DC motor:

+It is easy to connect a battery to a DC motor to get it to turn in one direction.
+To let it turn in the other direction you just swap the wires around.
+But how

+an H-Bridge

 See more information here : https://github.com/avermeulen/InnovationDay